Friday, January 10, 2025

 I'm alone...they are gone...I'm so alone....

 Robert's words sounded delirious and were a likely sign he was alienated from his fellow gilas as well as the general cosmos.
-Suspecting he was dehydrated as well, I picked him up gently in two arms and carried him for twenty minutes to my cabin, then wrapped him in a towel and placed him in the cool sink, where he licked wet spots on the stainless steel surface.
+Suspecting he was dehydrated as well, I picked him up gently in two arms and carried him for twenty minutes to my cabin, then wrapped him in a damp towel and placed him in the cool sink, where he licked wet spots on the stainless steel surface.

 I let him rest for a while, then asked,